-- (4) The Applicant further contends that any decision by the Executive to effect a withdrawal from the European Union without a deal with the other 27 Member States ('EU 27') is on the face of it irrational, fails to take into account material considerations and is oppressive to the citizens of Northern Ireland. - The Applicant contends that the Courts are best (5) placed to adjudicate upon tension arising between the Executive and Parliament and upon the lawful and/or constitutional exercise of discretionary powers whether by virtue of Royal prerogative or on foot of powers expressed or implied in legislation.
-The Applicant contends that the subject matter of the exercise of discretion is of such constitutional importance, involving the deprivation of rights of citizens that it is justiciable and indeed is a textbook example of the role of the Courts in safeguarding the role of Parliament and indeed its sovereignty but also to safeguard the constitutional and lawful rights of its citizens.
+- (4) The Applicant further contends that any decision by the Executive to effect a withdrawal from the European Union without a deal with the other 27 Member States ('EU 27') is on the fact of it irrational, fails to take into account material considerations and is oppressive to the citizens of Northern Ireland. - (5) The Applicant contends that the Courts are best place to adjudicate upon tension arises between the Executive and Parliament and upon the lawful and/or constitutional exercise of discretionary powers whether by virtue of Royal prerogative or on foot of powers expressed or implied in legislation.
+The Applicant contends that the subject matter of the exercise of discretion is of such constitutional importance, involve the deprivation of rights of citizens that it is justiciable and indeed is a textbook example of the rule of the Courts in safeguarding the role of Parliament and indeed its sovereignty but also to safeguard the constitutional and lawful rights of its citizens.

-(6) The Applicant's position is that until a position can reached whereby withdrawal can be effected without European Union jeopardising or breaching the terms of The Good Agreement which have constitutional status in so far as they relate to Britain's exit from the European Union, the current position must be preserved, namely the United continued Kingdom's membership European Union.
-The Court is obliged to provide whatever remedy is appropriate in the fluid and preserve fast-moving circumstances to Applicant's constitutional rights."
+(6) The Applicant's position is that until a position can be reached whereby withdrawal from the European Union can be effected without jeopardising or breaching the terms of The Good Friday Agreement which have binding constitutional status in so far as they relate to Britain's exit from the European Union, the current position must be preserved, namely the United Kingdom's continued membership of the European Union.
+The Court is obliged to provide whatever remedy is appropriate in the fluid and fast-moving circumstances to preserve the Applicant's constitutional rights."